By Ashok Prasad, Founder, Niyyam

 CAGR ≈ 12.47% per year

-- It considers only one starting point and one ending point
+CAGR considers only one start and one end point.

 Why CAGR Alone is Not Enough